IBM/kif/docs/quickstart.md

 !!! note

-    Data-model object identity is completely determined by the objects' contents.
-That is, two data-model objects constructed from the same arguments are equal.
+    KIF data-model objects are immutable: once constructed, they cannot be changed.
+Also, data-model object identity is completely determined by the objects' contents: two data-model objects constructed from the same arguments are equal.
 Thus, `(stmt == stmt_alt) == True` above.

 ### Vocabulary

-KIF comes with built-in vocabulary modules that ease the construction of entities in a given namespace.
-For instance, instead of writing their full IRIs, we can use the convenience functions [wd.Q][kif_lib.vocabulary.wd.Q] and [wd.P][kif_lib.vocabulary.wd] available in the Wikidata vocabulary module [wd][kif_lib.vocabulary.wd] to construct the items [Brazil (Q155)](http://www.wikidata.org/entity/) and [Argentina (Q414)](http://www.wikidata.org/entity/Q414) and the property [shares border with (P47)](http://www.wikidata.org/entity/P47) more succinctly as follows:
+KIF comes with built-in vocabulary modules that ease the construction of entities in certain namespaces.
+For instance, instead of writing their full IRIs, we can use the convenience functions [wd.Q][kif_lib.vocabulary.wd.Q] and [wd.P][kif_lib.vocabulary.wd] from the Wikidata vocabulary module [wd][kif_lib.vocabulary.wd] to construct the items [Brazil (Q155)](http://www.wikidata.org/entity/) and [Argentina (Q414)](http://www.wikidata.org/entity/Q414) and the property [shares border with (P47)](http://www.wikidata.org/entity/P47) more succinctly as follows:

 ```pycon
 >>> from kif_lib.vocabulary import wd